maumcl/maumcl/README.md

-# 👋 Hey folks, I'm Mauricio!
+# 👋 Hey folks, it's me!
+Mauricio!

 I'm passionate about data and also travelling (can't deny it), with over 3 years of experience in building and maintaining data pipelines, developing dashboards, and delivering actionable insights to drive business decisions.
 My expertise includes: